 Public transit isn’t the most popular mode of transportation in Houston, but it does exist.
-Nearly five million people take the city’s local METRO buses every month, with another two million using the METRORail train and commuter network’s park & rides.
+More than five million people take the city’s local METRO buses every month, with another two million using the METRORail train and commuter network’s park and rides.
 There’s something of a learning curve when navigating the METRO system, but it can be a nice alternative to battling Inner Loop traffic by car.
 Here’s what you should know.

 How to Ride the METRO Local Bus System